1937 in the Spanish Civil War: July–September

 Battle of Cape Cherchell between the Nationalist heavy cruiser Baleares and the Republican light cruisers Libertad and Méndez Núñez.
-In the early morning hours Baleares unexpectedly meets a Republican convoy consisting of several merchant ships escorted by Republican battleships.
+In the early morning hours Baleares unexpectedly meets a Republican convoy consisting of several merchant ships escorted by Republican warships.
 The biggest danger for the convoy is not the Baleares itself, but Nationalist airplanes who might approach after their sighting.
 While the convoy flees, along with most of the escorting ships, Libertad and Méndez Núñez engage Baleares.
 After losing contact with each other, they meet again in the afternoon, and Libertad hits Baleares twice.
-While Baleares then waits for her sister-ship Canarias, the retreating Republican ships are attacked, ineffectively, by several Nationalist airplanes, including Italian airplanes from the Non-Intervention-Committee blockade on Spain.
+While Baleares then waits for her sister-ship Canarias, several Nationalist airplanes ineffectively attack the retreating Republican ships.
+Italian airplanes from the Non-Intervention Committee blockade also attack.